apache/apisix-ingress-controller/docs/en/latest/concepts/gateway-api.md

 | `spec.listeners[].tls.mode`                          | Partially supported  | `Terminate` is implemented; `Passthrough` is effectively unsupported for Gateway listeners.    |
 | `spec.listeners[].tls.frontendValidation`            | Partially supported  | Enables downstream (client) mTLS. `caCertificateRefs` may reference a `ConfigMap` (Gateway API Core support) or a `Secret` (implementation-specific) holding the CA certificate under the `ca.crt` key; clients are then required to present a certificate signed by one of the referenced CAs. |
 | `spec.addresses`                                     | Not supported        | Controller does not read or act on `spec.addresses`.                                           |

+## HTTPS listeners and plaintext requests

+A route that attaches only to `HTTPS` listeners is pinned to the `https` scheme, so a plaintext request for the same hostname and path does not match it and falls through to whatever else is configured, or to `404`.

+The predicate is evaluated against the connection APISIX accepted, so it holds regardless of the port mapping in front of the data plane.
+This is what distinguishes it from [`listener_port_match_mode`](../reference/configuration-file.md#listener-port-matching), which pins a route to a listener port and can only isolate protocols when the Gateway's declared ports are the ports APISIX listens on.

+A route that also attaches to an `HTTP` listener is not pinned, because it is meant to serve both.

+The one deployment this does not fit is TLS terminated in front of APISIX, where the connection APISIX accepts is plaintext even though the client used HTTPS.
+Declare those listeners as `HTTP`, since the Gateway is not terminating TLS in that topology and the listener's `certificateRefs` would go unused.